ni/measurement-plugin-integration-example-python/README.md

 - Deleting the `sequence.py` file (if present).
 ```

-### Note
+- Note:
   - No dependency management: The user must take care of managing the dependencies for the respective sequence directory.
     - The sequencer doesn't generate a `pyproject.toml` file.
 Instead, the user must ensure that the necessary dependencies are installed.

 ## Note

-- For additional information on implementation details or guidance on integrating the Measurement Plug-In into your custom application, please refer to the documentation here: [Measurement Plug-In Client Integration](/docs/Measurement%20Plug-In%20Client%20Integration.md)
+- For guidance on integrating the Measurement Plug-In Client Generator with your custom application, please refer to this [documentation](./docs/Measurement%20Plug-In%20Client%20Integration.md).